One of the small things that can really make a difference to your house is how doors open……..but its one thing that is frequently forgotten.

 This sketch shows a typical bedroom and ensuite layout.
 (I know it doesn’t show the wardrobe but I’m trying to keep it simple)

 A couple of things you need to think about are:

 Into The Room Or Not

-You will see as usual the doors to open from the corridor, into the room or into the en-suite from the bedroom as in this diag.
+You will see as usual the doors to open from the corridor, into the room, and into the en-suite from the bedroom.